OpenRailwayMap/OpenRailwayMap/README.md

 ## Authors

- See the AUTHORS file for more information.
+ See the [authors file](AUTHORS) for a complete list of all contributors.

 ## Installation